General Multifuel Questions

 MEL is proposing to build a second multifuel power station at Ferrybridge – this project is known as Ferrybridge Multifuel 2 (FM2).

 FM2 will be similar to the FM1 facility currently under construction, and be capable of producing around 68MW of low carbon electricity, enough to supply around 160,000 homes*.
 The electricity will be supplied to the electricity grid and to achieve this, a new connection will need to be made.
 As was undertaken for FM1, an evaluation of the potential for exporting heat to available off-site users is being undertaken.

 Similarly to FM1, the energy will be produced by burning waste derived fuels from various sources of processed municipal solid waste, commercial and industrial waste and waste wood, which will be provided by local, regional and national producers.
 The waste will be processed by other parties off-site to remove recyclable materials and create the fuel before being delivered to FM2.

-The FM2 project gained planning consent on 28 October 2015.
-Subject to an investment decision, construction of FM2 could begin in 2016 and the power station could be operational by 2019.
+Subject to gaining consent, an environmental permit and investment approval, construction of FM2 could begin in 2015 and the power station could be operational by 2018.

 Why are you planning to build another multifuel power station when the first one isn’t finished yet?